 WAVE P.I.
-Doug Arnold to give "Distinguished Lecture in Natural Sciences" via Zoom at Shanghai Jiao Tong University
+Douglas Arnold to give "Distinguished Lecture in Natural Sciences" via Zoom at Shanghai Jiao Tong University

 Titled "Wave Localization and its Landscape," the meeting will be held on Zoom (ID: 955-626-784; PIN: 667844).
 On April 11th, Arnold will focus on major strides made in recent years based on the introduction of the landscape function and its partner, the effective potential.
 View the full event website here.